✦ Tax years 2025–2028OBBBA DeductionsFlows to Form 1040

 Workers in eligible tip industries — food service, hospitality, beauty, personal care, and delivery — can deduct qualifying tip income they received and reported on their wages.
 Both cash and charged tips count if properly tracked and documented.

 Annual cap: $25,000.
 Tips must be reported on W-2 Box 7 or Schedule C. Maintain a daily tip diary for cash tips.
 Occupation must qualify as tip-eligible under IRS guidance.
+Married taxpayers must file jointly.
 Income phaseouts may apply.

 No Tax on Overtime Pay